julienlargetpiet/HTTP_Server/README.md

 for each accepted TCP connection => the shared pointer containing the mutexes for the 3 different action to possibly operate in the database is cloned and passed to the handle_request function

 when `handle_request()` detects that it needs to operate on the database, it call the appropriate function `add_user(), incr_tokens(), verify_credentials()` pass the `Arc<Mutex<File>>` that correponds to the appropriate actions to do.

+Because the databases is being read by other workers, we need to be sure that when we start reading from it, the cursor is at the beginning, so we use `SeekFrom(0)` before reading it.

+## `db.txt` and fast updates

+When we want to change the amount of token a user has used, we have to search for the right line.

+Pretty simple right, we just compare the beginning of each line to the intended username (since the first field is username).

+Then we we found it, instead of changing its line and buffering al contents in an array and then rewrite all in the file, we just change this line.
+But wait to be able to do this, since a file can be modeled as a buffer, we have to make sure that when we are jumping from a line to another, we stepped from a constant amount of bytes.
+It is why we have to make sure that all the lines are same length.

+So when a user is added, we have to padd its username, password and email to correspond to its maximum field size.
+We pad it with blank spaces.
+This happens in `add_user()`.

+## Session tokens and fast verification

+What can we do to have an amotised `O(1)` way of being able to verify that something is in a set????

+Right !!! **HashSet** of something

+But wait HashSet are just alive in the programm memory, what to do if we Ctrl-C the server, so all the HashSet data is gone ???

+Yess technically, but we can just intercept the Ending Signal that is sent by the Ctrl-C and execute a function here.
+You nailed it, in this function we will store the HashSet data in a permanant file that is `src/databases/sessions.txt` and when the server will start, one of te first thing we wil do is to load the sessions in this database in the HashSet.

+Ok, but of what type is the HashSet ???